Skip to main content

 Madison Poet Laureate

-The Madison Poet Laureate is an honorary position that nurtures the Madison poetry community .
-Madison is one of the first cities in the nation to have a Poet Laureate, reflecting our deep historical investment in the literary arts.
-The Poet Laureate leads the Poetry in Common Council series, the Bus Lines project, and mentors the City of Madison Youth Poet Laureate.
+The Madison Poet Laureate is an honorary position that nurtures poetry in Madison.
+We are one of the first cities in the nation to have a Poet Laureate.
+This reflects Madison's deep historical investment in the literary arts.
+The Poet Laureate runs the Poetry in Common Council, Bus Lines, and Youth Poet Laureate programs.

 Program History

 In 1977 Mayor Paul Soglin honored the first Poet Laureate.
-The role continues today, and honroees include:
+The role continues today, and honorees include:

 • 1977-2000: John Tuschen